squid-cache/squid-cache.github.io/DeveloperResources.rst

 '''Squid-2''':
 see [[CvsInstructions]]

  {i} NP: This is primarily for Squid-2 sources.
 Squid-3 uses Bazaar.
-Though sourceforge mirror does retain a CVS mirror of Squid-3.
+Though sourceforge mirror does retain a CVS mirror of Squid-3 for read-only access.

 === Getting the sources via tarball ===